 I totally recommend this product for all new parents looking for a little more peace of mind.
 Can’t buy happiness, but you can buy PEACE!
 (And sleep!)
 Purchase the Owlet Smart Sock here!

-Today I’m sharing this FREE pattern for a mermaid or basic gown in size 0-3.
+This pattern is now available HERE in sizes Newborn to 18M!
 This makes a super cute shower gift.
 Wrap one up with a Smart Sock for a gift or use it on your own baby!
 I don’t see anything wrong with mermaid tails for boys, but if you want a basic gown with an elastic hem, there are instructions for that as well.